 Hey there!
 Since you have landed on this article, you’re probably dealing with a difficult situation or even a few in your life right now.
 Times like these are hard and exhausting, I know.
 I’ve been through a lot of rough patches myself.

-What these challenges taught me is that you have to take care of yourself, both in and out, in order to help yourself go through these difficult situations.
+What these challenges taught me is that you have to take care of yourself, both in and out, in order to help yourself go through a difficult situation.

 … But how do you do that when you’re so tired and anxious?